Safe people

 Effective enforcement is an important part of a Safe System because it deters road users from engaging in risky and illegal behaviours.
 Enforcing compliance with road rules through effective penalties reduces road trauma.

 The NSW Police Force enforces compliance with road rules, legislation and regulations.
+Automated road safety camera enforcement is run by Transport.
 In some cases, other government officials, such as local council parking rangers and transport commanders, enforce rules.

-A number of enforcement initiatives motivate and educate road users to comply with the road rules.
+Key road safety enforcement initiatives that motivate and educate road users to comply with the road rules are detailed below.